corpunWorld Corporal Punishment Research

 US State Department Report on Human Rights Practices 2001

-Judicial caning became mandatory in 1988 for 42 offences.
-According to this, 80% of criminal convictions result in caning (though that is not my own impression from a regular reading of the Brunei daily press).
+Judicial caning became mandatory in Brunei in 1988 for 42 offences.
+According to this, 80% of criminal convictions result in caning.
 Each year's report quotes different cases in which canings were ordered for assaults on women and children.
 The document says many convicts are reported to prefer caning to lengthy incarceration, but cites no source for this claim.
 (The 2002 and 2003 reports add nothing new.)

 US State Department Report on Human Rights Practices 2004